-Note.
-Parts may not add to 100 percent because of rounding.
-Racial groups (African American, American Indian, Asian, Pacific Islander, White, and multiracial) do not include students of Hispanic ethnicity.
-Results for classes prior to 2012 are found in Appendix C.
+$\it Note.$ Parts may not add to 100 percent because of rounding.
+Results for classes prior to 2013 are found in Appendix C.

-^aGeneral Educational Development certificate. ^bA dash (-) indicates data are masked.
+^aTexas Certificate of High School Equivalency. ^bA dash (-) indicates data are masked.
 When the number of students represented by a final status is not reported, the corresponding class size is presented in such a manner as to provide a general idea of the number of students in the class.
-See the section "Data Masking" on page 39 for additional information. ^cNumbers in class for race/ethnicity may not sum to the state total because some student records did not correspond to any single new racial/ethnic category.
+See the section "Data Masking" on page 43 for additional information. ^cNot available.

-Table 22 (continued) Grade 9 Four-Year Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Classes of 2012 Through 2016
+Table 22 (continued) Grade 9 Four-Year Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Classes of 2013 Through 2017